wyohackathon/wyohackathon.github.io/hackathon/.github/ISSUE_TEMPLATE/idea-wants-team.md

 ---
-name: Hacker wants team
+name: Idea wants team
-about: You have skills and want to find a team?
-Great!
+about: You have an idea and need some people to help you make it a reality!

 ---

-## Background
+## Introduction

 _Talk a little about yourself:_